 A database administrator career involves helping companies manage information by identifying the best ways to organize, store and present data according to user needs.
 As a growing number of applications and websites rely on databases, there continues to be solid demand for information technology (IT) professionals with this specialized expertise.
 A bachelor’s degree in computer information systems (CIS) can be the foundation for a database administrator career.

-The U.S. Bureau of Labor Statistics (BLS) predicts that employment of computer network, systems and database administrators will increase much faster than the average for all occupations in coming years.
-Job growth will occur as businesses need to manage increasingly large amounts of data and protect their databases from cyber attacks.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of database administrators will increase by 15% through the decade ending in 2022, faster than the average for all occupations nationwide.
+Job growth will occur as companies across sectors seek to manage increasingly large amounts of data and protect their databases from cyber attacks.

 Embarking on a database administrator career can begin with enrolling in a bachelor’s degree program in computer information systems.
 Coursework usually includes database concepts and programming, network theory and design, electronic commerce, decision support systems and introduction to Internet applications.

 Becoming a database administrator requires a combination of strong technical and communication skills, the ability to work both in a team environment and independently, and good organizational capabilities.
-Other important attributes include excellent multi-tasking and problem-solving skills as well as keen attention to detail.
+Other important attributes include excellent multitasking and problem-solving skills, as well as keen attention to detail.

 If you possess these qualities, a bachelor’s degree in computer information systems may provide the foundation for a rewarding database administrator career.